This ground pork vindaloo is spicy, tangy and absolutely delicious!

 Think of this dish as spicy comfort food: the Indian version of meat and potatoes – with a bit of tang!
 This ground pork and potato vindaloo is the perfect weeknight recipe.
 It’s really simple to make in an instant pot.

-If you have my cookbook, then you know I have another pork vindaloo recipe in there (which is excellent by the way).
+I actually have another pork vindaloo recipe on my blog (which is excellent by the way).
 There are a few differences between that recipe and this one.
-This ground meat vindaloo isn’t as saucy as the pork vindaloo in my cookbook and this one obviously calls for ground meat rather than pork shoulder.
+This ground meat vindaloo isn’t as saucy and it calls for ground meat rather than pork shoulder.
 I wanted to create something a little different for the blog and this is it.
-It’s a more casual recipe compared to the one in my book which would be great for a weekend or for a dinner party.
+It’s a casual everyday kind of recipe.
+If you’re looking for more of a weekend or dinner party kind of dish, try this one.

 Vindaloo is famous for being a Goan curry, but it is actually of Portuguese origin.
 The dish was brought to India by explorers where the recipe was adapted using local ingredients and spices.
 This ground pork vindaloo calls for vinegar, which adds a tangy flavor to the dish.